 The eventual response by search engines to the growth of spam usage was to either devalue of completely ignore the Keyword meta-tag.
 By 2011 / 2012 this meta-tag was no longer used as a ranking element by any of the major search engines.

 Regardless, it is not worth persevering with because there is nothing to be gained by it.
 Conversely, there is much to be lost by using it, as it may be an easily found indicator of other substandard practices on the site!

-Is the Keyword Tag now an Over-Optimisation Indicator?
+Are Keyword meta-tags now an Over-Optimisation Indicator?

-There are people who continue to use this meta-tag, but in the post-Panda environment, its more likely to be seen as a clear indication of a site engaged in spam tactics.
+There are people who continue to use this meta-tag, but in the post-Panda penalties environment, its more likely to be seen as a clear indication of a site engaged in spam tactics.
 After all, if you are still using this tag, what other little tricks have you got up your sleeve?

 As well as stuffing dozens (or hundreds) of keyword into the Keywords meta-tags, there are other places where its at one time or another been trendy to insert more keywords;

 This was once a effective way of increasing word count and getting lots of additional exact-match keywords inserted into a page!
 The format is a s follows;

 Check your page for use of comments – these are clearly covered under the forbidden “Hidden Text” rules and you’d do yourself a big favour by removing them ASAP!